Organizational & Team Best Practices

 The first point to consider is how each distributed team in the project will work.
 One common practice is to put all the QA (as an example) in one team and to have another team be just developers.
 The problem is – when locations are role-based, they tend to lose overall team collaboration and become an island to themselves.
 The tendency in this situation is to move to an “us against them” mentality.
 To avoid this, set up fully cross-functional teams that have their own user stories and backlog.
-It promotes team and individual responsibility and gives them a clear role in the project as a whole.
+It promotes the team and individual responsibility and gives them a clear role in the project as a whole.

 With that in mind, there are a few additional points to consider:

 - Use feature-based, rather than component or layer-based teams because it ensures teams continue to have a feeling of being integrated with other teams with shared vision and knowledge.
-It also allow them to be more flexible if the project changes.
+It also allows them to be more flexible if the project changes.
 They can take on a different backlog because they understand where the project is going.

-Distribute work evenly – don’t allow one team to sit fallow while another catches up.
-This of course, implies that regular discussions of workload (a scrum of scrums), dependencies, and assumptions is critical to the balance on the project as a whole.
+- Distribute work evenly – don’t allow one team to sit fallow while another catches up.
+This, of course, implies that regular discussions of workload (a scrum of scrums), dependencies, and assumptions is critical to the balance on the project as a whole.